kindly-ai/webhook-and-authentication-demo/README.md

 ## Authentication

+To validate that the webhook requests are coming from Kindly, we use an HMAC verification algorithm.
+You need to replace the key inside the `access_control > keys > webhookSignature` file to your own (`Settings > General > Security > Webhook HMAC`)

 You can find a demo authentication flow in the `demo` folder.
 This flow is a simple example of how you can authenticate a user and generate a JWT token to authorize the user to access your resources.

 The demo page will prompt you for a bot key.
 You can find your bot key in the Kindly dashboard under `Connect > Chat client > Kindly Chat`.
 The bot key is visible in the `HTML code` snippet.
 The demo page will also prompt you for a user name.
 This user name is for demonstration purposes and will be used to generate the JWT token.
 In a real-world scenario, you would use your own authentication system to generate the JWT token's information.